Demographics of Japan: Emigration

 Note: The above data shows the number of Japanese nationals living overseas.
-It was published by the Ministry of Foreign Affairs of Japan and relates to 2015.
+It was published by the Ministry of Foreign Affairs of Japan.

 Immigration

-According to the Japanese immigration centre, the number of foreign residents in Japan has steadily increased, and the number of foreign residents exceeded 3,768,977 people in December 2024.
+According to the Japanese immigration centre, the number of foreign residents in Japan has steadily increased, and the number of foreign residents exceeded 4,125,395 people in December 2025.

-In 2020, the number of foreigners in Japan was 2,887,116.
-This includes 325,000 Filipinos, many of whom are married to Japanese nationals and possessing some degree of Japanese ancestry, 208,538 Brazilians, the majority possessing some degree of Japanese ancestry, 778,112 Chinese, 448,053 Vietnamese and 426,908 South Koreans.
-Chinese, Vietnamese, Koreans, Filipinos and Brazilians account for about 77% of foreign residents in Japan.
+In December 2025, the number of foreigners in Japan was 4,125,395.
+This includes 356,579 Filipinos, many of whom are married to Japanese nationals and possessing some degree of Japanese ancestry, 930,428 Chinese, 681,100 Vietnamese, 407,341 South Koreans, 300,992 Nepalis and 266,069 Indonesians.
+Chinese, Vietnamese, Koreans, Filipinos, Nepalis and Indonesians account for about 71.33% of foreign residents in Japan.

-The current issue of the shrinking workforce in Japan alongside its aging population has resulted in a recent need to attract foreign labour to the country.
-Reforms which took effect in 2015 relax visa requirements for "Highly Skilled Foreign Professionals" and create a new type of residence status with an unlimited period of stay.
+The current issue of the shrinking workforce in Japan alongside its aging population has resulted in a recent need to attract foreign labour to Japan.
+Reforms which took effect in 2015 relaxed visa requirements for "Highly Skilled Foreign Professionals" and create a new type of residence status with an unlimited period of stay.

-The number of naturalized individuals peaked in 2003 at 17,633, before declining to 8,863 by 2024.
+The number of naturalized individuals peaked in 2003 at 17,633, before declining to 9,258 by 2025.
 Most of the decline is accounted for by a steep reduction in the number of Japan-born Koreans taking Japanese citizenship.
-Historically the bulk of those taking Japanese citizenship have not been foreign-born immigrants but rather Japanese-born descendants of Koreans and Taiwanese who lost their citizenship in the Japanese Empire in 1947 as part of the American Occupation policy for Japan.
+Historically the bulk of those taking Japanese citizenship have not been foreign-born immigrants, but Japanese-born descendants of Koreans and Taiwanese who lost their citizenship in the Japanese Empire in 1947 as part of the American Occupation policy for Japan.

 Japanese statistical authorities do not collect information on ethnicity, only nationality.
 As a result, both native and naturalized Japanese citizens are counted in a single group.
 Although official statistics therefore show homogeneity, other analyses describe the population as "multi-ethnic".